Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Frequency deviations

 \subsection{\ac{tg} with dead-bands}

-As it is well known, dead-bands are inserted in the controllers of \acp{tg} to limit their wear and tear.
-We thus set up a new scenario that adds dead-bands to \acp{tg} by setting $d_{\mathrm{za}} = 720\times10^{-6}\,\pu$ ($36\,\milli\hertz$) in the block shown in the schematic of \RefFig{F:TgI}.
-This value is compliant with the standards in \cite{NERC:2012}.
-We simulate the power system for 24 hours and also in this scenario almost all of frequency deviation occurrences lay inside the dead-band (see the \circled{b} histogram in \RefFig{F:Histo1}).
+We set up a new scenario that adds dead-bands to \acp{tg} by setting $d_{\mathrm{za}} = 720\times10^{-6}\,\pu$ ($36\,\milli\hertz$) in the block shown in the schematic of \RefFig{F:TgI}.
+The dead-band equally extends of the $d_{\mathrm{za}}$ amount around the center frequency.
+We chose this value since it is compliant with the standards in \cite{NERC:2012}, i.e., it has practical ground.
+We simulate the power system for 24 hours.
+In the resulting frequency histogram (see the \circled{b} histogram in \RefFig{F:Histo1}), almost all of the frequency deviation occurrences lay inside the dead-band, whose thresholds are identified by vertical solid red lines in \RefFig{F:Histo1}.
+It can be seen that in a complex power system there is a relation in limiting frequency variations linking the variance of the stochastic model of the loads, the extension of the dead-bands, and the fraction of \acp{tg} equipped with dead-bands with respect to those without dead-bands.